Tuesday, March 28th RoomDraw, McCain Student Center

 - Are pets allowed in the residence halls?

-- Only fish in tanks of 20 gallons or less and service animals, approved through the Disability Support Services Office, are allowed.
+- Only fish in tanks of 20 gallons or less and service or assistance animals, approved through the Disability Support Services Office, are allowed.

 - Can students change rooms if they don’t get along with their roommate?